 "Daily use of cannabis can desensitize the endocannabinoid system and override its natural capacity to maintain homeostasis.
-In layman's terms, using medical marijuana too frequently can knock your endocannabinoid system out of whack a bit, which can have an effect (though not always a negative one) on some of your body's natural processes, like your sleeping habits, mood, appetite, memory, and fertility," says Dr. Daniel Whitelocke, M.D., Founder of AR MMJ Cards.
+In layman's terms, using medical marijuana too frequently can knock your endocannabinoid system out of whack a bit, which can have an effect (though not always a negative one) on some of your body's natural processes, like your sleeping habits, mood, appetite, and memory," says Daniel Whitelocke, M.D., Founder of AR MMJ Cards.
 "Because the endocannabinoid system was only identified as recently as the 1990s, experts are still working toward fully understanding it."

 You Might Have Pregnancy Issues

 "Marijuana use during pregnancy can be harmful to your baby's health.
 The chemicals in marijuana (in particular, tetrahydrocannabinol or THC) pass through your system to your baby and can harm your baby's development," says the CDC.
 "Some research shows that using marijuana while you are pregnant can cause health problems in newborns— including low birth weight."